RETIT/opentelemetry-javaagent-extension/README.md

 mvn clean package
 ```

-The endpoints used in this extension, can be run with the docker-compose file in this repository.
-This will start Grafana, Prometheus, Jaeger and the Open Telemetry Collector.
+The data (traces and metrics) collected by this extension can be processed by all OpenTelemetry Protocol (OTLP) compatible
+backends.
+However, in order to process the additional attributes added to the metrics and traces for SCI calculation you
+need to use a compatible backend such as [https://www.retit.io](https://www.retit.io) or a custom setup using the
+OpenTelemetry Collector, Prometheus and Grafana.
+You can start an example setup for development purposes using the provided
+dockerc-ompose file in this repository.
 To do this, run:

 ```bash